iAhmadGad/programming-problems-judge/README.md

-<h2 align = "center">Competitive Programming Workspace</h2>
+<h2 align = "center">Hakam</h2>

-Competitive programming workspace template, that checks your code before submitting it.
+Programming problems judge., that checks your code before submitting it.

 ## 💡 How to use